testingdeeplearninglib/testingdeeplearninglib/README.md

-# Replication Package (ASE 2026) - Testing Deep-Learning libraries
+# Replication Package - Testing Deep-Learning libraries

 This repository is the replication package for our ASE 2026 submission entitled as  "LLM-based Feature-Guided Test Case Generation for Deep Learning Libraries".